Tri-Valley Community Television

-Tri-Valley Community Television (TV30) is a nonprofit public-access television, educational-access television and government-access television (GATV) (PEG) television channel serving the Tri-Valley area, east of San Francisco, California.
-The cities include Livermore, Dublin, Pleasanton and San Ramon.
+Tri-Valley Community Television (TV30) is a nonprofit public-access television, educational-access television and government-access television (GATV) (PEG) channel serving the Tri-Valley area of California.
+Its service area includes Livermore, Dublin, Pleasanton and San Ramon.
 The station operates channels 28, 29 and 30 on the Comcast Cable TV system.
 It can also be seen throughout the San Francisco Bay Area on AT&T U-verse VDSL service.
-It cablecasts to 68,000 households representing a population of nearly 200,000 people.
 Until mid-2007, TV30 was one of the few community cable stations with a live daily newscast.
-The Pleasanton-based station has endured management and budget controversies.

 History

-Tri-Valley Community Television started in 1976, founded by Darla Stevens, Charlotte Severin, Marshall Kamena and Lee Horner.
-Known then as CTV 30 (Community Television channel 30), the station expanded from having only a few hours each day on the air, to growing to 30 programs over three channels decades later.
-By the 1980s, the station moved from covering local events and happenings, and began producing studio shows with the help of the local cable company.
+Tri-Valley Community Television was founded in 1976 by Darla Stevens, Charlotte Severin, Marshall Kamena and Lee Horner.
+Originally known as CTV 30 (Community Television channel 30), the station expanded from broadcasting a few hours each day to carrying 30 programs across three channels.
+By the 1980s, it had expanded beyond coverage of local events and began producing studio programs with the help of the local cable company.

 Darla Stevens was executive director of the 501(c)3 California Nonprofit Public Benefit Corporation known as Tri-Valley Community Television until her retirement in November 2003.
 At that point, then Operations Manager Sheila Tole replaced Stevens as interim Executive Director.
 In March 2004, Bruce Goddard was hired for the position of Executive Director and Tole departed.
 Goddard instituted many changes in concert with city staff and the board.
 However, Goddard left the station the following December, amid accusations by employees Goddard had laid off.
 Production company owner Glenn Davis was hired as his replacement in July 2005.
 Davis resigned in early 2008 after an investigation into sexual harassment claims could not support nor deny any claims.

 In 2004, the station renamed itself TV30.
 That change came with several other attempts to revamp the "look" of the station.
 The name of the newscast was changed from "The 580/680 News" to "TV30 News."
 The news set was changed from a blue-lit grey set handed down from a San Francisco network affiliate, to a remodeled salmon one built by station employees.
 In Fall 2005, the set was changed again, this time to a new professionally designed one.
 This was the first of many moves that sent the station hurtling into debt.
 TV30 News was again renamed in July 2007 to "TV30 News Live at 4," to reflect what time the show airs live (the same taped version runs again at 7, 9, and 11).
 The change brought different graphics with it once again, the third time in as many years the on-air "look" changed.
 A new motto also came with the new name: "The Pictures.
 The Stories.
 Your World".